AbdulbasetRS/Laravel-Guardify/README.md

 @hasanyrole(['admin', 'editor'])
     // This content will be shown to users with either 'admin' or 'editor' role
 @endhasanyrole

-@hasallroles(['admin', 'editor'])
-    // This content will be shown only to users with both 'admin' and 'editor' roles
-@endhasallroles

 @haspermission('edit-posts')
     // This content will be shown only to users with the 'edit-posts' permission